Hero image

 Measure, Track, Verify

-Discovery is just the starting line.
-Spice Labs measures PQC compliance against CNSA 2.0, PCI DSS v4.0, or NIST IR 8547 on every build—and trends it over time across your portfolio.
-Version diffing between surveys shows which quantum-vulnerable components have been replaced in production.
-Java Flight Recorder instrumentation scripts deploy into your CI/CD pipelines to catch quantum-vulnerable crypto invocations on every build—including dynamically loaded providers and reflection-based algorithm selection that static analysis alone will miss.
-Complements your existing remediation tooling from IBM Quantum Safe, QuSecure, Keyfactor, and others—Spice Labs provides the measurement layer, they provide the fix.
+Discovery is the starting line.
+Spice Labs measures PQC compliance against the Commercial National Security Algorithm Suite 2.0 (CNSA 2.0), the Payment Card Industry Data Security Standard v4.0 (PCI DSS v4.0), or NIST Internal Report 8547, and aggregates results across hundreds, even thousands, of projects into a single view trended over time.
+Diffing between surveys shows which quantum-vulnerable components have been remediated.
+Java Flight Recorder instrumentation drops into your Continuous Integration/Continuous Deployment (CI/CD) pipelines to catch quantum-vulnerable crypto invocations, including dynamically loaded providers and reflection-based algorithm selection that static analysis alone misses.
+Spice Labs complements remediation tooling from IBM Quantum Safe, QuSecure, Keyfactor, and others.
+We provide the measurement layer; they provide the fix.

 The people and teams